c2FmZQ/tlsproxy/examples/synology-dsm/README.md

 * Click `Create`
 * Enter `tlsproxy` as project name.
 * Select the directory that was created earlier as path.
-* Enter the following compose.yaml, replacing UID, GUI, and PASSPHRASE:
+* Enter the following compose.yaml, replacing UID, GID, and PASSPHRASE:

 ```yaml
 services: